raibtoffoletto/litteris/README.md

   <h3>Penpal Correspondence Organized</h3>
 </p>

-> With Litteris you can organize your penpal contacts in a simple manner and keep track of your letters and postcards exchange.
+> With Litteris you can organize your penpal contacts in a simple manner
+> and keep track of your letters and postcards exchange. <br />
 > You can star your most frequent friends and search for that one you haven't talked much lately.

 ![](data/com.github.raibtoffoletto.litteris.screenshot.png)